-Attorney Jeffrey Natke received his B.A. in History from Alma College and his law degree, Magna Cum Laude, from Michigan State University.
+Jeffrey Natke, Labor Relations Attorney & General Manager.
+Jeff received his B.A. in History from Alma College and his law degree, Magna Cum Laude, from Michigan State University.
 In law school, Jeff earned Achievement Awards for both Labor Arbitration and Sports Law, and served as Editor on the Michigan State Law Review.
 He was an intern with the U.S. Army JAG Corps, and an extern for a Michigan Supreme Court Justice.
-Jeff later practiced labor and employment law in Las Vegas, where he gained experience handling grievances and contract negotiations on the “management side of the table.”
-This enabled him to make the decision that he ONLY wants to work on the “union side” in the future.
+Jeff later practiced labor and employment law in Las Vegas, prior to moving to California, where he has been representing public sector labor unions since 2009.